Polymeowial/american-option-valuation/README.md

 This backward induction continues until time 0, where we obtain a set of ``RealizedPayOff`` values at time 0 for each path.
 The final estimate of the American put option’s value is the average of these payoffs.

 ## Covergence test
-To test for the convergence of the simulation, we applied the exercising rules from a set of price paths (insampled paths) to a different set of price paths (outsampled paths), if the 2 values calculated using insampled and outs ampled paths don't
+To test for the convergence of the simulation, we applied the exercising rules from a set of price paths (insampled paths) to a different set of price paths (outsampled paths), if the 2 values calculated using insampled and outsampled paths don't differ significantly, it could be that the simulation has converged.

 ## Notebook Summary